Diary of a Network Geek

 Be the perfect girl/boy-friend

-Filed under: Bavarian Death Cake of Love,Fun,Life, the Universe, and Everything,Red Herrings — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:48 am for you boring, normal people.
+Filed under: Bavarian Death Cake of Love,Fun,Life, the Universe, and Everything,Red Herrings — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:48 am for you boring, normal people.

 The moon is Waxing Gibbous